NikolaSudzo/NikolaSudzo/README.md

 ### :man_technologist: About Me :
 After finishing High School of Mechanical Engineering - Computer Construction department, I continue my journey on the University School of Bussines.
-Now I am trying to get back to my first love computers as a programer
+Now I am trying to get back to my first love computers as a programmer

 - :briefcase: Currently I’m working as an Inspector for the leading testing, inspection and certification company.